iamrecursion/obsidian-pkvs/README.md

 2. In BRAT settings, select "Add Beta Plugin" and paste `https://github.com/iamrecursion/obsidian-pkvs` as the URL.
 3. Go to the "Community Plugins" tab and enable the plugin.

+## Contributing

+If you are interested in contributing code, documentation, or ideas to this project, please take a look at the `[CONTRIBUTING](./CONTRIBUTING.md)` guide.